AB1908/CS-Books/Curriculum.md

 20. **Parsing Techniques: A Practical Guide** - J.P.
 Tremblay and P.G.
 Sorenson

 ### Notes

+- Compiler Design also has much historical background which can be better read through by following [Wikipedia's Compiler Publication List](https://en.wikipedia.org/wiki/List_of_important_publications_in_computer_science#Compilers) and also [Wikipedia's History of compiler construction](https://en.wikipedia.org/wiki/History_of_compiler_construction), which has further reading described at the end.
+- GitHub also has a list of [Awesome Compiler resources](https://github.com/aalhour/awesome-compilers) and even more [additional resources](https://github.com/berkerpeksag/notes/tree/master/learning/compilers).
+- **Allen Holub** made his [^](#CDICref)book <a id="CDIC" href="https://holub.com/compiler/">available online</a>, free of cost, since it is now out of print. **Seth Bergmann** also generously provides [his online](http://elvis.rowan.edu/~bergmann/books/cd/c_cpp/Text/C_CppEd.pdf) too.
+Many other free books are available as well.
+- There is also a [list of compiler books on the GCC wiki](https://gcc.gnu.org/wiki/ListOfCompilerBooks).
+Mozilla also hosts a [set of resources](https://wiki.mozilla.org/JavaScript:Compiler_References) on JS Compilers.
+Numerous [additional resources](http://developers-club.com/posts/170735/) are also [scattered across the web](https://www.rip-lang.org/links/#compilers) on various [blogs](http://belkadan.com/blog/2015/11/Recommendations/).

 <a id="TCDB" href="#TCDBref">^</a>1 - This is regarded as the definitive reference book on compilers [according to Wikipedia](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools) and has multiple editions, of which _The Purple Dragon Book_ or the 2<sup>nd</sup> edition is more referred to.
 The corresponding edition for a course should be verified from the course page.
 Used as the reference for